 Some of the primary determinants will include:

 - Height and weight.
-Just as with any other life insurance policy, factors such as your height and weight will also play a role in the premium that you pay for coverage.
+Just as with any other life insurance policy, factors such as your height and weight will also play a role in the premium you pay.
 However, because you also have diabetes, being overweight for your height can become more of an issue.
-Keep in mind that there are still life insurance policies available for obese individuals.
+Keep in mind – there are still life insurance policies available for obese individuals.

-- Treatment you are receiving – The treatment you are receiving is also an important criteria in determining your life insurance policy rate.
-Those who take both oral medications and insulin can be successfully insured, provided that they are taking their prescriptions as prescribed.
+- The treatment you are receiving – The treatment you are receiving is also an important criteria in determining your life insurance policy rate.
+Those who take both oral medications and insulin can be successfully insured, provided they are taking their prescriptions as prescribed.

 - Average glucose or A1c readings – One of the biggest factors affecting your life insurance premium rate is your average glucose or A1c readings.
-If your condition is under control – meaning that your average readings are in the range of 130 or below – then you could be eligible for a Standard premium rate.
-This means that you will pay the same rate as other insureds who are of average health, height, and weight.
+If your condition is under control – meaning your average readings are in the range of 130 or below – then you could be eligible for a Standard premium rate.
+You will pay the same rate as other insureds who are of average health, height, and weight.

 In addition to these factors, the life insurance underwriters will also take other criteria into consideration as well, such as whether you have other health conditions, whether or not you smoke or use tobacco products, and what type of potentially risky activities you participate in.

 Once all of this information has been compiled, the underwriters will be able to make a determination on acceptance of the policy, and if so, the amount of premium rate to be charged.

 Does Life Insurance for Type 2 Diabetics Cost More?